ImAbdollahzadeh/True-open-free-Type/README.md

 If you look at the whole steps enumerated above, you'll notice that it takes the font rasterizer engine (our software) to be busy for *several ten miliseconds* to only render a single character on screen.
 As being said several times, for the purpose of demonstration, it is truly fine.
 Later on, I will get the hand dirty on how to accelerate everthing in the pipeline with a bit of C code modification and using x86-SSE optimization, therefore, stay tuned for the comming tutorials.

 ## STEP 1:
-design a working place.
+Design a working place.
 I scaled up my 9 x 19 pixelized area to 216 x 456 px area (24 times scaled up) to have a good look at what I am doing.
 Since I have 24 times scaling, it simply means, I assigned every 8 pixels to represent an R, G, or B subpixel element.
-Then i painted them accordingly and clarified the subpixels and pixels borders.
+Then I painted them accordingly and clarified the subpixels and pixels borders.
 You can have a look at the image in the following and try to count 9 x 19 px in my design.

 <p align="center">
 	<img src="https://github.com/ImAbdollahzadeh/True-open-free-Type/blob/main/tutorial_resources/RGB_template.PNG"/>
 </p>

+## STEP 2: